bparanj/crystal/computer/components/capacitor.md

 This storage occurs between two conductive plates separated by an insulating material (dielectric).
 When a voltage is applied, positive charge accumulates on one plate and negative charge on the other, creating an electric field.
 This field represents the stored energy, which can be released when the capacitor is discharged.

-Would you like me to explain more about how capacitors work or clarify any other aspects of energy storage in electronic components?

 A capacitor is a passive electronic component that stores electrical energy in an electric field.
 It consists of two conductive plates separated by an insulating material called a dielectric.
 Here's why capacitors are needed and when to use them:

 1. Energy storage: Capacitors can store and release electrical energy quickly.
 They are used in power supplies, flash units in cameras, and backup power systems.